mohamedyassin07/primera/readme.txt

 1. Go to `Plugins` in the Admin menu
 2. Click on the button `Add new`
-3. Search for `Primera` and click 'Install Now' or click on the `upload` link to upload `primera.zip`
+3. Upload the zip file
 4. Click on `Activate plugin`

 == Changelog ==